 Monster Hunter: World - Review

-I have been playing Monster Hunter: World for a couple years now.
+I have been playing Monster Hunter: World for a couple of years now.
 I played it when it was new on the PS4, but eventually moved to PC when I saw the improved performance and load times (when I saw it was on sale, of course).
 As a result, I had to start all over, so it took a while to get the motivation to do so.
 When it comes to Monster Hunter: World, I’ve started over multiple times.
 I would play it and get somewhat far in the ‘story’ and then not play it for a while.
 When I’d finally find the motivation to start again, I would remember next to nothing about the various mechanics I had unlocked by that point and start getting worked by a monster, which would usually then lead to me starting over.
 Well, I have finally stuck with it long enough to see credits, which means I finished it (not really) and can review it, finally.
-There’s actually still a ton of hunting to do and endgame stuff after seeing credits, as any Monster Hunter fan knows, but I feel the need to share my thoughts and woes having written about it a couple times but never feeling like I understood it enough to review it.
+There’s actually still a ton of hunting to do and endgame stuff after seeing credits, as any Monster Hunter fan knows, but I feel the need to share my thoughts and woes having written about it a couple of times but never feeling like I understood it enough to review it.

 20210417212217_1.jpg